galaxyproject/galaxy-hub/src/VisualizationsRegistry/Code/index.md

 searching).

-There are two ways you might do this in your template: bootstrapping the data into python structures when the template is rendered and calling the datasets API via !JavaScript to load !JavaScript structures asynchronously.
+There are two ways you might do this in your template: bootstrapping the data into python structures when the template is rendered and calling the datasets API via JavaScript to load JavaScript structures asynchronously.

 A simple use case might be to load data from an HDA's interval file in map format/structure.
 The entry point for bootstrapping this data is the dataset datatype's dataproviders.